Community

 As a field, we’ve made important strides toward increasing the representation of women in neuroscience, but we still have a long way to go.
 We know that women make up half of all trainees (graduate and postdoctoral), but that as women progress through neuroscience career ladders, this proportion drastically decreases, as evidenced by significantly lower levels of female representation at the faculty and leadership levels (Metitieri & Mele, 2021).
 Importantly, we know that this gap is even more dramatic for women from historically excluded backgrounds (Sibener et al., 2022).
 In addition, the opportunities for women to secure research funding is also lower than for men, and women’s likelihood of holding multiple grants is drastically reduced compared to white men (Kaiser, 2023).
 Collectively, these factors and others demonstrate the continued need to highlight, elevate, and support women in neuroscience.

 In the fall of 2019, Moriel joined the faculty at the University of Utah and cofounded Utah Women in Neuroscience (UWiN).
-A number of trainees in the Zelikowsky Lab are also actively involved in UWiN, including Donzelle Taylor, who is on the UWiN organizing committee.
+A number of trainees in the Zelikowsky Lab are also actively involved in UWiN.
 UWiN was born out of a need to support the career development, advancement, and retention of women in neuroscience, with an emphasis on highlighting the uniqueness of the path to neuroscience that often characterizes a woman’s journey.
 Towards this goal, UWiN engages in several activities aimed at advancing the representation of women in neuroscience and seeks to draw support from across the neuroscience community in Utah to achieve this goal.
-You can find more information about UWiN and upcoming events at medicine.utah.edu/neurobiology/diac/uwin.
+You can find more information about UWiN and upcoming events at medicine.utah.edu/neurobiology/uwin.

 Women in Learning (WIL)

-The Department of Neurobiology at the University of Utah is committed to promoting a diverse and inclusive environment and believes that diversity spurs innovation and discovery and that our department is enriched by the unique perspectives of each member.
-The department seeks to provide an inclusive workplace, where all feel comfortable and valued and aims to promote an increasingly diverse scientific community in which people of color are active and respected participants.
-Towards this commitment, the department has established the DIAC, which aims to 1) increase diversity at the recruitment/hiring level; 2) provide regular training in anti-racism, discrimination, harassment and bullying; 3) increase outreach opportunities; 4) increase department-wide communication (town halls) about progress towards DIAC goals; and 5) host monthly DIAC Seminar series highlighted speakers from non-traditional, diverse, and underrepresented in STEM backgrounds.
-Moriel is one of the faculty members on the DIAC committee and trainees in the Zelikowsky Lab are active participants of the DIAC and DIAC-sponsored events.
-For more information, visit medicine.utah.edu/neurobiology/diac/committee.
+The Department of Neurobiology at the University of Utah is committed to promoting a respectful and engaged environment and believes that unity spurs innovation and discovery and that our department is enriched by the unique perspectives of each member.
+The department seeks to provide a respectful workplace, where all feel comfortable and valued and aims to promote a scientific community in which all people are able to be active participants.
+Towards this commitment, the department has established CRUE, which aims to 1) increase outreach and community-building opportunities; 2) increase department-wide communication (town halls) about progress towards CRUE goals; and 3) host monthly CRUE Seminars highlighting speakers from non-traditional backgrounds in STEM.
+Moriel is one of the faculty members on the CRUE committee and trainees in the Zelikowsky Lab are also active members of CRUE.

 Zelikowsky Lab Summer Training in Research (ZSTaR)